Skip to Content

 • What action it wants to take

-A common pattern is to start restrictive and loosen over time:
+A common pattern is to start restrictive and expand trust over time:

-2. Move to Approval-Required — Workflow can propose actions for review
+2. Move to Approval-Required — Let it propose actions for your review

-3. Autonomous — When behavior is stable and low-risk
+3. Promote to Autonomous — When behavior is stable and low-risk

 Brand new workflowApproval-required or Read-only